Guantanamo Migrant Operations Center: Implementation

 The Pentagon has estimated the cost to the U.S. Government of the expanded GMOC of $40 million in the first month.
 According to U.S. Senator Gary Peters, detaining migrants at Guantanamo Bay cost $100,000 per day per detainee.

 On March 28, 2025, a Senate delegation consisting of Senators Jack Reed, Jeanne Shaheen, Gary Peters, Alex Padilla, and Angus King visited the GMOC and issued a joint statement after the visit.
 They stated: "After examining the migrant relocation activities at Guantánamo Bay, we are outraged by the scale and wastefulness of the Trump administration's misuse of our military...[This operation] is "unsustainably expensive, operating under questionable legal authority, and harmful to our military readiness...
 The military “were rushed to Guantánamo Bay without notice, leaving their critical day-to-day military missions behind in order to build tents that should never be filled and guard immigrants who should never be held there...This would be better both economically and also in terms of legal clarity if the military were not involved."

 In June 2025, after administration efforts to dramatically increase detention of migrants, Politico reported on plans to begin sending thousands of those detained to Guantanamo Bay.
 Those considered for transfer reportedly included 800 Europeans, some from nations considered to be cooperative in receiving their deported citizens.
 Days later, those plans appeared to have been put on hold and administration spokespeople denied their existence.

+According to CBS News, in May 2026, six Haitian nationals were being held at the facility.
+In the year prior, 832 people had been transferred to the facility.
+Internal documents "indicate the base's capacity to hold immigration detainees is limited to roughly 400 beds" and in May 2026, "fewer than 2% of the beds were occupied".